dd3vahmad/theahmad/src/content/projects/hamdallah/index.md

 ---
 title: "Hamdallah Rabiu"
-summary: "A well design simple but yet detailed portfolio website for one of my clients.
-Hamdallah A. Rabiu."
+summary: "A well design simple but yet detailed portfolio website for one of my clients - Hamdallah A. Rabiu."
 date: "February 3 2025"
 draft: false
 tags: